Toyota Aichi, Japan Travel Guide

 Police: Dial 110.
 Clearly state your location and the emergency.

 Japan is in an active seismic zone.
 Earthquakes can occur at any time.
-Typhoons predominantly from late summer to early autumn (August-October) bring heavy rainfall, flooding, and landslides.
+Typhoons predominantly from the end of summer to early autumn (August-October) bring heavy rainfall, flooding, and landslides.
 Toyota City is inland, lowering direct tsunami risk.

 Buildings constructed to high seismic standards.